biocentral/biocentral/biocentral_server/README.md

 # biocentral_server

-Heavy compute functionality for biocentral.
+Compute functionality for biocentral.
 Provided via a dockerized FastAPI server.

 ## Features and modules